coder/redjet/README.md

 It is possible to subscribe to a channel in a performant, low-allocation way via the public API.
 NextSubMessage is just a convenience method.

+# Connection Pooling

+Redjet provides automatic connection pooling.
+Configuration knobs exist within the `Client` struct that may be changed before any Commands are issued.

+If you want synchronous command executation over the same connection, use the `Pipeline` method and consume the Result after each call to `Pipeline`.
+Storing a long-lived `Result` offers the same functionality as storing a long-lived connection.

 # Benchmarks